 - Soy sauce

 Tonkatsu is a Japanese-style pork cutlet and is loved by the Japanese as one of the most popular meat dishes.
 It is basically a deep-fried pork cutlet made from thick pork breaded with flour and bread crumbs resulting in a crispy texture.
 There are a variety of dishes featuring tonkatsu such as Katsu-don (かつ丼), a bowl of rice topped with tonkatsu and egg!
-Be careful not to order tonkotsu instead, this is a completely different dish – a soup broth made of pork bones.
+Be careful not to order tonkotsu instead, this is a completely different dish – a ramen made of pork bones (it’s incredibly good though, so you probably wouldn’t be disappointed!).

 Tonkatsu Recipe